Wizek/loadr/README.md

 # loadr

-Handling all your JS dependencies.
+Handling all your JS dependencies -- and a little more.

 ### Introduction